kyle-gb-ds/streamlit-google-places-address/README.md

 - `light` — forces light styling
 - `dark` — forces dark styling

----

 ## Features

 - Real-time address autocomplete using Google Places
 - Debounced input handling
-- Keyboard navigation with arrow keys, enter, and escape
+- Keyboard navigation (arrow keys, enter, escape)
 - Click and keyboard selection
 - Automatic dropdown dismissal on selection or blur
 - Optional country-based filtering
-- Structured output suitable for downstream processing
+- Structured output for downstream use

----

 ## Notes

-- The component executes entirely in the browser, so the API key is visible to users
+- The component runs entirely in the browser; the API key is visible to users
 - Always apply [API key restrictions](https://developers.google.com/maps/api-security-best-practices)
 - Do not use server-restricted keys
-- This project is distributed via GitHub rather than PyPI

----

 ## Development